S-Maciejewski/MotoCrawler/README.md

 - mileage in km
 - fuel type
 - price to engine capacity ratio
+- URL link to otomoto.pl for this car

 Results are sorted by ratio, most expensive per liter first.